rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 ```

     Using selection: ["((pdmol.df.atom_type == 'S.3') | (pdmol.df.atom_type == 'S.o2'))", "(pdmol.df.atom_type == 'O.2')"]
-    Processing partition_1.mol2 | 231 mol/sec
+    Processing partition_1.mol2 | 276 mol/sec
-    Processing partition_2.mol2 | 260 mol/sec
+    Processing partition_2.mol2 | 270 mol/sec
-    Processing partition_3.mol2 | 277 mol/sec
+    Processing partition_3.mol2 | 278 mol/sec
-    Processing partition_4.mol2 | 256 mol/sec
+    Processing partition_4.mol2 | 270 mol/sec
-    Processing partition_5.mol2 | 268 mol/sec
+    Processing partition_5.mol2 | 267 mol/sec
-    Processing partition_6.mol2 | 279 mol/sec
+    Processing partition_6.mol2 | 280 mol/sec
-    Processing partition_7.mol2 | 277 mol/sec
+    Processing partition_7.mol2 | 253 mol/sec
+    Finished

-Note that the we use all available processes on our machine by setting `--processes 0`, to speed up the computation.
+Note that we used all available processes on our machine by setting `--processes 0`, to speed up the computation.
 Alternatively, if you don't want to utilize all available CPUs, you can specify the number of CPUs to use manually, for example, by setting `--processes 1` to only use 1 CPU.

 To better understand how the selection string "((atom_type == 'S.3') | (atom_type == 'S.o2')) --> (atom_type == 'O.2')" works, let us break it down into 2 parts:

 1. "((atom_type == 'S.3') | (atom_type == 'S.o2'))"
 2. "--> (atom_type == 'O.2')"

 In the first part, we use the logical OR operator '|' to select molecules that either contain an 'S.3' atom OR an 'S.o2' atom.
-Then, after this criterion has been applied to select the specified subset of molecules, the next criterion will be applied, the criterion followed by the '-->' string.
-In this case, the second criterion is to check the remaining molecules for the presence of an 'O.2' atom.
-In this context, you can think of the '-->' string as a "THEN" conditional statement.
-E.g., "select via filter ((atom_type == 'S.3') | (atom_type == 'S.o2')) THEN select via filter (atom_type == 'O.2')"
+Then, after this criterion has been applied to select the specified subset of molecules, the next criterion will be used, which is the criterion followed by the '-->' string.
+In this case, the remaining molecules will be checked for the presence of an 'O.2' atom.

+<div class="alert alert-block alert-info"> &#9888; In this context, you can think of the '-->' string as a "THEN" conditional statement.
+E.g., "select via filter ((atom_type == 'S.3') | (atom_type == 'S.o2')) THEN select via filter (atom_type == 'O.2')" </div>

 Note that you can string an arbitrary number of criteria using the '-->' operator.
-For example, if we additionally require molecules to contain a fluor atom, we can modify the selection string as follows:
+For example, if we additionally require molecules to contain a fluor atom, we can modify the selection string as follows (the modification is highlighted in bold font):

 "((atom_type == 'S.3') | (atom_type == 'S.o2')) --> (atom_type == 'O.2') **--> (atom_type == 'F')**"

 Lastly, we can also incorporate partial charge information.
-For instance if we want to specify a partial charge range for the O.2 atom type, we could do it as follows, using the logical "&" operator:
+For instance, if we want to specify a partial charge range for the O.2 atom type, we could do it as follows, using the logical "&" operator:

 "((atom_type == 'S.3') | (atom_type == 'S.o2')) --> ((atom_type == 'O.2') **& (charge <= -0.3) & (charge >= -0.9))**"

 Please note that it doesn't make sense to use the logical AND operator (&) on the same column.
 For example, the selection string "((atom_type == 'S.3') | (atom_type == 'S.o2'))" means that a molecule must contain an atom that is either of type S.3 OR S.o2.
-However, the selection string "((atom_type == 'S.3') & (atom_type == 'S.o2'))" would mean that a molecule must contain an atom that has the type S.3 AND S.o2, which is impossible, because an atom can only have 1 type at the same time (in the MOL2 file format).
+However, the selection string "((atom_type == 'S.3') & (atom_type == 'S.o2'))" would mean that a molecule must contain an atom that has the type S.3 AND S.o2 at the same time, which is impossible, because an atom can only have 1 type at the same time (in the MOL2 file format).

 ---